Difegue/LANraragi/README.md

 * Stores your comics in archive format. (zip/rar/targz/lzma/7z/xz/cbz/cbr supported)

-* Read archives directly from your web browser: they're extracted automatically when you want to read them, and deleted when you're done.
+* Read archives directly from your web browser: the server reads from within compressed files using temporary folders.

 * Two different user interfaces : compact archive list with thumbnails-on-hover, or thumbnail view.